gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 ## Fouls

-A foul is a penalty called by a quiz official against a quizzer or team for conduct that breaks the text of spirit of the rules.
+A foul is a penalty called by a quiz official against a quizzer or team for conduct that breaks the text or spirit of the rules.

 - Fouls may be called by any quiz official actively involved in the current quiz.
 - A foul must be called before the quizmaster makes known the next question's type.